 This chapter serves as a brief roadmap for U.S. companies to enter and/or expand into Slovakia’s market.

 Slovakia is a country of 5.4 million people and is strategically located at the geographic heart of Europe.
-The Slovak market is dominated by the automotive, electronics, engineering, tourism, and service industries.
-In addition to its strategic location and educated population, Slovakia’s stable macroeconomic policies have made it a good place for U.S. exporters to do business.
+The Slovak market is dominated by the automotive, electronics, engineering, energy, tourism, and service industries.

 Slovakia adopted the euro (EUR) as its currency on January 1, 2009, becoming the 16th member of the European Monetary Union, which facilitated free trade through lower transaction costs, higher pricing transparency, and greater monetary stability.
-Slovakia has a stable sovereign credit rating and its financial outlook, though lowered as a result of supply global chain issues and the conflict in Ukraine, remains positive according to Moody’s and S&P.
+Slovakia has a mostly stable sovereign credit rating with a recent one-step downgrade by Moody’s in December 2024, attributed to broad institutional challenges and political tensions.
+All three major agencies currently maintain a stable or negative outlook on Slovakia, citing the risk of global trade tensions weighing on Slovakia’s export-oriented economy and undermining necessary fiscal consolidation efforts.

-U.S. exports to Slovakia in 2022 totaled USD 687 million according to Eurostat, and U.S. imports from Slovakia in 2022 totaled USD 6.53 billion, according to U.S. census data.
-As of 2021, total Foreign Direct Investment (FDI) to Slovakia stood at more than USD 57.23 billion, with U.S. FDI estimated at approximately USD 176 million in 2021 (the latest geographically delineated data available) by the National Bank of Slovakia.
-For the same time period, total Slovak direct investment to the U.S. stood at USD 21 million.
-The primary U.S. imports from Slovakia are Volkswagen, Audi, and Porsche sports utility vehicles that are manufactured at the Volkswagen plant in Bratislava.
-Slovakia’s top thirteen trading partners in 2022 were Germany, the Czech Republic, Poland, Hungary, Austria, France, Italy, China, Russia, Netherlands, South Korea, Romania and United States in order of highest Slovak total trade values.
+In 2024, U.S. exports to Slovakia totaled approximately USD 553 million, while U.S. imports from Slovakia amounted to USD 8.187 billion, according to U.S. Census Bureau data.
+In 2022 (the latest geographically delineated data available), total Foreign Direct Investment (FDI) to Slovakia stood at more than USD 58.28 billion, with U.S. FDI estimated at approximately USD 324 million according to the National Bank of Slovakia.
+According to fDi Markets, between July 2015 and June 2025, companies from Slovakia announced four greenfield FDI projects in the United States with an estimated capital expenditure of USD 44.3 million that were estimated to create over 200 jobs.
+The primary U.S. imports from Slovakia are Volkswagen, Audi, and Porsche sports utility vehicles manufactured at the Volkswagen plant in Bratislava.
+In 2024, Slovakia’s top trading partners were Germany, Czechia, Poland, Hungary, France, Austria, Italy, United States, United Kingdom, China, Romania, Spain and Netherlands in order of highest Slovak total trade values.

 Political Environment